medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 # 1 Introduction
 The health professional guidelines for using the standard Hospital Notification (DAN: Advis om sygehusophold) are described here.
 This includes the purpose, back-ground, legal basis for exchange as well as the content and functionality of Hospital Notification.
 The target group is IT system vendors and those responsible for im-plementation in regions and municipalities.
 The 'Hospital Notification' replaces the previous MedCom standards, Notification of Admission  <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/EDI/Dokumentation/" target="_blank">DIS20 </a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/" target="_blank">XDIS20</a>, and Notification of Discharge <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/EDI/Dokumentation/" target="_blank">DIS17</a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/" target="_blank">XDIS17</a>.

-Please note that for the technical implementation, a number of use cases have been prepared, where functionalitites and business rules for use have been translated into a number of detailed use cases for sender and receiver systems.<a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases" target="_blank">Click here to read use cases. </a>
+Please note that for the technical implementation, a number of <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases" target="_blank">use cases</a> have been prepared, where functionalitites and business rules for use have been translated into a number of detailed use cases for sender and receiver systems.

-Also note that the total content is described in the technical specifications.
-[Click here to read the technical specifications](assets/documents/Intro-Technical-Spec-ENG.md).<br>
+Also note that the total content is described in the [technical specifications](assets/documents/Intro-Technical-Spec-ENG.md).<br>

   >Note: In case of any discrepancies between the two documents, the Danish document is the document in force.